serverum/nolus_snapshot/README.md

 ## Autoscipt

-1. Run the commands,  if you are working under the 'root' user, otherwise add 'sudo' to each line
+1. Run the commands,  if you are working under the *root* user, otherwise add *sudo* to each line
 ```
 apt update && \
 apt install curl wget lz4 -y && \